 Effective Date September 26, 2025

-Specialties Affected Obstetrics, Midwifery, Maternal-Fetal Medicine, Women's Health
+Specialties Affected Midwifery, Obstetrics, Maternal-Fetal Medicine, Women's Health

 Cigna Midwife and Home Birth Coverage Criteria and Medical Necessity Requirements 2025

-Cigna Midwife and Home Birth Exclusions and Non-Covered Indications
+Cigna Midwife Services Exclusions and Non-Covered Indications

 Coverage Indications at a Glance